 In our disposable culture of today, much of the quality in the clothes that my father and grandfather enjoyed had been abandoned in favour of things that are quick to make, but quick to break; along with the discipline to nurture your belongings and make them last.

-The aim is to restore the relationship that once existed between craftsman and wearer by bringing to your attention the quality, care and expertise that have gone into every stage of manufacture - from the fibres used, to the skills of those who have created your garment.
+What’s more, I hope to restore the relationship that once existed between craftsman and wearer by bringing to your attention the quality, care and expertise that have gone into every stage of manufacture - from the fibres used, to the skills of those who have created your garment.
 I think that you deserve to know, and the makers’ stories deserve to be heard.

 Through this, I hope to once again instil the satisfaction that comes with investing in a superior garment that lasts, that carries a proud story of workmanship and that you will cherish as a deeply personal item for a lifetime.